fnproject/fn/docs/operating/mqs/README.md

 # Message Queues

-A message queue is used to coordinate asynchronous function calls that run through FN.
+A message queue is used to coordinate asynchronous function calls that run through Fn.

 We currently support the following message queues and they are passed in via the `MQ_URL` environment variable.
 For example: